I’m Making a Toddler Sleep Program! I’d love your advice. Click Here.

 Specifically focus on keeping your child falling asleep on his own at bedtime and during the night.
 If you start rocking him or bringing him to your bed, he’ll plan on you continuing this after the regression passes.

 If your 2 year old wasn’t sleeping well before the regression, there’s no better time to begin learning healthy sleep habits.
 Start by creating a Peaceful Nightly Ritual.
-My free Exhausted Mom’s Survival Kit walks you step-by-step through getting your little one sleeping well.
+My Exhausted Mom’s Starter Kit walks you step-by-step through getting your little one sleeping well.

 RELATED: This Video Has All Expert Tips on How to Sleep Train your 2 Year Old